mootools/mootools-more/Docs/Native/URI.Relative.md

 URI Method: toRelative {#URI:toRelative}
 ----------------------------------------

 Returns the relative path for a given url (i.e. a path that might include '../' for example).
+If a different schemes or hosts are used, it returns the full url.

 ### Syntax